endulum/groves-api/README.md

 Edits the community wiki.
 The authenticated user must have moderator privileges over this community.

 - `wiki`: Required, but can be an empty string.

+> `POST /community/:communityNameOrId/freeze` <sub>protected</sub>

+Toggles the `status` of the identified community between `ACTIVE` and `FROZEN`.
+The authenticated user must have admin privileges over this community.

+- `password`: Required.
+Must match the user record's own password.

+> When a community is `FROZEN`, it is in "readonly" mode.
+No further activity can be conducted on this community until it is thawed.
+This includes:
+>
+> - Creating, editing, freezing, hiding, or pinning Posts or Replies
+> - Demoting or promoting moderators
+> - Editing community details or the wiki
+> - Following the community